-Altering the syn-anti conformation helps to enhance hydrogels lifetime stability.
-David et al. found that guanine and its corresponding derivatives are preferential anti-conformation, but syn-conformation guanines are prone to self-assembly to form G-quartets.
-They also pointed that guanine derivatives with bulky 8-substituents existed in syn-conformation.^[58] Rowan and coworkers synthesized guanosine-based hydrogelator, а new 8-methoxy-2',3',5'-tri-O-acetylguanosine, via the placement of the methoxy unit on the 8-position of guanosine to make a conformational shift.^[59] Thus, the gel can easily form at lower hydrogelator concentrations and simultaneously prolonged its lifetime.
-Noteworthily, ke property of hydrogel could be tailored by mixing the new gelator with non-gelator 2',3',5 ri-r-acetylguanosine, which combined the binary component hydrogels and opened the door to the possibility of systematically tailoring the properties of various kinds of hydrogels.
+Altering the syn-anti conformation helps to enhance hydrogels' lifetime stability.
+Shugar and co-workers found that guanine and its corresponding derivatives are preferential anticonformation, but syn-conformation guanines are prone to self-assembly to form G-quartets.
+They also pointed that guanine derivatives with bulky 8-substituents existed in syn-conformation.^[57] Rowan and co-workers synthesized a new guanosine-based hydrogelator, 8-methoxy-2',3',5'-tri-O-acetylguanosine, via the placement of the methoxy unit on the 8-position of guanosine to make a conformational shift.^[58] Thus, the gel can easily form at lower hydrogelator concentrations and simultaneously prolonged its lifetime.
+Noteworthily, the property of hydrogel could be tailored by mixing the new gelator with nongelator 2',3',5'-tri-O-acetylguanosine, which combined the binary component hydrogels and opened the door to the possibility of systematically tailoring the properties of various kinds of hydrogels.